 Over the years, the Remington bolt-action rifle has been called "The best whitetail deer rifle in America."
-Virtually every hunder who has ever handled one has whole-heartedly agreed.fts compact length and superh balance is absolutely unbeatable in dense hardwoods of the South and Northeast," Note: "Licesponde-dus paragraph with openhight when Writeh"
+Virtually every hunter who has ever handled one has whole-heartedly agreed.
+Its compact length and superb balance is absolutely unbeatable in dense hardwoods of the South and Northeast."
+Note: "Licetpartie due paragraph with opening continues when with their with the south and Northeast."
+Its continues the south and Northeast."
+Its continues the south and Northeast."
+It is the south and Northeast.

-With bolt action rifles (like the Reministor Model 700) cartridges are fed into the chamber from a blind magazine, or a detachable magazine as the bolt is closed.
-After firing, the shooter will then open the bolt to extract and elect the fired cartridge.
+With bolt action rifles (like the Remington Model 700) cartridges are fed into the chamber from a blind magazine, or a detactivable magazine as the bolt is closed.
+After firing, the shooter will then open the bolt to extract and alact the fired cartridge.
 Closing the bolt again will cycle another cartridge and the gun will be ready to fire a follow up shot.